 Dara T. Mathis is a freelance writer who covers maternal health, race and class issues in motherhood, and mental health.
 As the brains behind the blog Truly Tafakari, she often interrogates the intersection of race and gender in pop culture.
 But mostly, she loves to tell a good story.
 She lives in Maryland with a scientist and three small humans.

-Dara’s bylines have also appeared online in The New York Times, The Atlantic, The Week, HelloGiggles, Bitch Media, Playboy, SheKnows, and The Root.
+Dara’s is a former staff writer at Romper.com, where she wrote about pregnancy, lifestyle interests, and must-have vibrators for moms.
+Her bylines have also appeared online at The New York Times, The Atlantic, The Week, Zora Magazine, Tenderly, HelloGiggles, Bitch Media, Playboy, and The Root.
 You can find her writing in print in Bitch Magazine and Caribbean Without Borders: Literature, Language and Culture.

-When Dara is not chasing her three kids around the house, she enjoys catching up on her Netflix queue, reading, practicing yoga, traveling, and hanging out with her family.
-She is an old school Nintendo lover and you will never beat her at Tetris.
+When Dara is not chasing her three kids, she enjoys catching up on her never-ending book wish list, being a new #plantmom, traveling, and playing MarioKart with her family.
 You can follow Dara on Twitter at @trulytafakari and get to know more about her love for plantains.